 The Holy sacrament of Communion is the very essence of the Divine Liturgy, and it has been passed on to us, His humble disciples, by Jesus Christ during the Last Supper.
 Jesus took the bread, blessed it, broke it, and gave it to his disciples, saying: “Take, eat, this is my body, which is broken for you for the remission of sins;” He then lifted the cup, thanked God, and offered it to His disciples, saying: “Drink of it all of you; this is My blood of the New Covenant, which is shed for you and for many, for the remission of sins.”

 Due to the utmost importance of Holy Communion in living the true, Christian life and for gaining access to the Kingdom of God, the faithful are invited frequently – by means of fast, prayer, and penitence – to prepare themselves and receive the Sacrament of the Body and the Blood of our Lord Jesus Christ and be assured life everlasting.
 For, Jesus Christ Himself had said: “Whomever shall partake of my Body and drink of my Blood, shall live in Me, as I shall live in him.
 Whomever shall partake of my Body and Blood shall have life everlasting.
 Amen.”

 Holy Sacrament of Communion can only be received by persons baptized in the Orthodox-Christian faith.
-Preparation by fasting, prayer, virtuous life and Confession before Spiritual Father is required.
+For those who do not take Holy Communion regularly, a blessing from the parish priest for taking Communion is required.